BrunoJ-Data/sentry-card-fraud-detection/README.md

 - A **Machine Learning model**
 - **Business rules** commonly used in fraud detection systems

-The project is based on Kaggle dataset “credit Card Transactions Fraud Detection Dataset'' a set of **Credit Card Transactions generated using Sparkov, containing ~1 million transactions**.
+The project is based on Kaggle dataset “Credit Card Transactions Fraud Detection Dataset'' a set of **Credit Card Transactions generated using Sparkov, containing ~1 million transactions**.

 ---